Multi Tab Rows

 🛠️ Customizable Preferences

-While the default setup is already well-optimized and ready to use, Multi Tab Rows provides a rich set of options that let you fine-tune everything from tab sizing to layouts and interactions.
-Explore the full list of settings to make your browsing truly your own.
+While the default setup is already optimized and ready to use, Multi Tab Rows offers a rich set of options that let you fine-tune everything from tab sizing to layouts and interactions.
+All changes take effect instantly, with no restart and file modification required.
+Explore the full list of settings to truly make your browsing experience your own.

 Various customizing